skuid/skuid-labs/experiments/dataSources/SalesforceREST/readme.md

 ## Deploy this data source in Lightning Experience

 ### A warning!
-Salesforce does not allow a custom lightning component to access their own Rest API.
-For more details [look here.](https://salesforce.stackexchange.com/questions/55306/how-to-call-a-salesforce-rest-url-from-lightning-component)
+Salesforce does not allow custom Lightning components to access their own REST API.
+For more details [see this StackExchange post.](https://salesforce.stackexchange.com/questions/55306/how-to-call-a-salesforce-rest-url-from-lightning-component)
 * If you try to deploy a Skuid pages built with these Rest models using the Skuid Page Lightning component - it won't work.
 You will just get CORS errors.
 You will get no Data.
 (Boo)
 * But if you use the VisualForce page component available in the Lightning App Builder - and expose your Skuid page with that method.
 It will work!